MohkamPreet/Sales-Data-Analysis/README.md

 - Correction of errors and inconsistencies
 - Detection and handling of outliers
 - Ensuring correct data types and consistent formatting

+## Feature Engineering
+This process includes:
+- Create new features based on the existing ones.
+- Encode categorical variables using techniques like one-hot encoding or label encoding.
+- Scale numerical features using standard scaling (StandardScaler in Python).

+## Data Splitting
+This process includes:
+- Split the data into training and testing sets using a 80/20 split.
+- Use a random state of 0 to ensure reproducibility.

+## Regression Analysis
+This process includes:
+- Perform Linear Regression, Lasso Regression, Ridge Regression, and Elastic Net Regression on the dataset.
+- Evaluate and compare the performance of these models using r2_score, mae, mse, and rmse metrics.